China to expand registration rules for microblog users

 "Microblogs on one hand can reflect the social situation and public opinion, and broadcast a positive public voice," Wang said.

-"At the same time, microblogs ... can make it easy to disseminate a few irrational voices, negative public opinion and harmful information," he said, noting that they possess "strong capabilities for social mobilization."
+"At the same time, microblogs ... can make it easy to disseminate a few irrational voices, negative public opinion and harmful information," he said, noting that they possess "strong capabilities for social mobilisation."

 China has more than 300 million registered microbloggers, although many people have more than one account.